EPCCed/APT-CPP/lectures/resources/README.md

 ---
 # Implicit copy

-The compiler will generate these for us if all the data members of you class are copyable.
+The compiler will automatically generate these operations for us if all the data members of you class are copyable.

 So what went wrong with the example shown?